Renters (Reform) Bill: Your guide to the proposed property portal for landlords

 The final solution will also be future proofed, so it can "flex to support future policy developments."

-How will the portal be introduced?
+How and when will the portal be introduced?

 The government outlines that it will initially create a database to cover both landlords and their properties.
 Once this database is in place, it will provide the foundations of a "future Privately Rented Property Portal service."